DOCtorActoAntohich/project-o/Docs/Language Specification.md

 var text : "This is a string literal"
 ```

-Strings are mutable because technically they are arrays of Integers, which allows for built-in unicode support.
+Strings are mutable because technically they are arrays of Integers, which allows for built-in Unicode support.

 ## Standard library

-Standard library includes a number of classes that are present in any program by default (so there is no need to explicitly import them).
+The tandard library includes a number of classes that are present in any program by default (so there is no need to explicitly import them).

 ### List of types for storage and algorithms